About St. Amant FFA

 A Little History:

 The St. Amant FFA was originally established in 1938.
-The Chapter was inactive for a while when St. Amant and East Ascension were combined schools.
+The chapter was inactive for a while when St. Amant and East Ascension were combined schools.
 The St. Amant FFA Charter was re-established in 1988 under the direction of Mr. Ray Mayers.
 After many years of molding and influencing hundreds of St. Amant students, Mr. Mayers retired and turned the program over to Mrs. Mandy Savoy DeLaune in August 2007.

 Upon her arrival, Mrs. DeLaune was given a classroom, worn out welding shop, small old greenhouse and a tract of land.
 It didn't take long for Mrs. DeLaune to develop a five year plan for St. Amant High Agriscience Department.
 That plan would include an updated welding shop and tools, new greenhouse, addition of an updated wood working shop, a small barn facility, and raised garden beds.
+St. Amant FFA has come a long way from its establishment as a chapter!

 NCCER Welding (Dual enrollment course with LTC)